0

 Choosing Fish

-Fish give movement and life to aquascapes.
-While fish choice is largely a personal preference; avoiding herbivorous fish and fish that dig deep into the substrate make management easier.
+Fish add movement and life to aquascapes.
+While fish selection is largely a matter of personal preference, avoiding herbivorous fish and fish that dig deep into the substrate makes management easier.

-Some fishes are more shy and may prefer tank designs that are more shadowed while other species swim confidently in open water.
-Certain fishes may also occupy top levels of the tank, while others hug the substrate zone.
-Having a mix of fishes that occupy their natural zones complete the effect of having a natural environment.
+Some fish are more shy and may prefer a more shaded tank design, while other species swim confidently in open water.
+Certain fish may also occupy the upper levels of the aquarium while others hug the substrate zone.
+Having a mix of fish that occupy their natural zones completes the effect of a natural environment.

-Choosing fish that matches the scale of the tank's aquascaping design intentions is important to the overall aesthetics of the tank.
-This is especially true for scapes attempting to incorporate perspective and a sense of scale.
-Smaller fish in large groups can make tanks seem larger than they are.
+Choosing fish that match the scale of the aquascaping design intentions of the tank is important to the overall aesthetics of the tank.
+This is especially true for aquascapes that attempt to incorporate perspective and a sense of scale.
+Smaller fish in large groups can make tanks appear larger than they are.

-Schooling fish gives a large impact to tank presentation.
-Harlequin rasboras, Rummy-nose tetras, Cardinal tetras, Ember tetras, glass catfish are all good examples of fish that swim together in groups.
+Schooling fish make a big impact on the presentation of the tank.
+Harlequin rasboras, rummy-nose tetras, cardinal tetras, ember tetras, and glass catfish are all good examples of fish that swim together in groups.

 Josh Sim

-In this aquascape by Josh Sim, the aquascape expresses the feeling of being in a deep tropical forest. where Harlequin rasbora can naturally be found in the wild.
-Both the fish and many of the plants come from the same region - south east asia.
+In this aquascape by Josh Sim, the aquascape expresses the feeling of being in a deep tropical forest, where Harlequin rasbora can be found naturally in the wild.
+Both the fish and many of the plants come from the same region - Southeast Asia.
 Here the fish colors are subtle and complement the aquascape.
-Choosing Cardinal tetras with blue tones would be a more brazen choice that provide strong contrast to the green and browns of the scape.
-It is up to the aquascaper to choose what tone he wants his aquascape to express.
+Choosing cardinal tetras with blue tones would be a bolder choice, providing a strong contrast to the greens and browns of the landscape.
+It is up to the aquascaper to choose the tone they want their aquascape to express.